Bearing Calculator

 ⚓ Commercial Shipping: Bearing Precision Prevents Collisions

-Cargo ships crossing oceans use bearing calculations to comply with COLREGS (International Regulations for Preventing Collisions at Sea).
+Cargo ships crossing oceans use bearing calculations to comply with COLREGS (International Regulations for Preventing Collisions at Sea) enforced by IMO.
 When two vessels approach, bridge officers calculate relative bearing—if bearing to other ship remains constant while distance decreases, collision is imminent.
-Immediate course change of 30-60° alters your bearing to the other vessel, opening safe passing distance.
+Immediate course change of 30-60° alters your bearing to the other vessel, opening safe passing distance per US Coast Guard navigation rules.

 Container ship plotting course from Suez to Gibraltar.
 Radar showed another vessel on bearing 045° at 12 nautical miles.
 Officer calculated both ships' bearings and speeds—bearing wasn't changing but distance was closing at 30 knots combined.
 This indicated collision course.
 Ship altered course 40° to starboard.
 Five minutes later, vessels passed port-to-port at 2 miles separation.
 Without bearing calculation, collision was certain.